symphoniacloud/dynamodb-entity-store/README.md

 Note that unlike the AWS SDK's `get` operation here we get a **well-typed result**.
 This is possible because of the [**type-predicate function**](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) that we included when creating `SHEEP_ENTITY` .
-Note that in this basic example we assume that the underlying DynamoDB record attributes include all the properties on a sheep object, but it's possible to customize parsing and/or derive values from the PK and SK fields if you want to optimize your DynamoDB table - I'll show that a little later.
+In this basic example we assume that the underlying DynamoDB record attributes include all the properties on a sheep object, but it's possible to customize parsing and/or derive values from the PK and SK fields if you want to optimize your DynamoDB table - I'll show that a little later.